-The most commonly downloaded ebook I have written is called, “How To Honor A Difficult Parent.”
+The question people ask me the most is, “how do I honor my abusive parent?”
 This tells me that there is a real need for information on what honoring parents, especially abusive ones, really means, which is the purpose of this page.

 Everyone knows Exodus 20:12 says, “Honor your father and your mother, so that you may live long in the land the Lord your God is giving you.”
 (NIV) Merriam Webster online defines honor as “a showing of usually merited respect.”
 In other words, giving someone the respect they deserve in their position.
 Your parents deserve basic respect, such as not using or abusing them and being polite to them.

 Honoring your parents does NOT mean tolerating any abuse they subject you to or doing whatever they say at all personal expense.

 Honoring your parents also does not mean keeping your parents as your top priority over your spouse or kids.
 Remember Genesis 2:24?
 It says, “That is why a man leaves his father and mother and is united to his wife, and they become one flesh.”
 (NIV) An adult is responsible first to their spouse, not their parents.

 Honoring your parents also means accepting your parents as they are.
 I am not saying tolerate the abusive behavior, of course.
 I am saying when you have an abusive parent, accept the fact you have an abusive parent, or two as the case may be.
 Your parent is acting out of hurt, anger and God only knows what kinds of issues.
 When I realized that about my mother in 2000, it diffused much of my anger at her.
 I saw her as the pitiful, wounded person she really is.
 It also enabled me to think clearer about ways to deal with her, because I was not as bogged down with anger and hurt.
 (It was still there, but to a lesser degree.)